-2.4 Aims
+2.5 Aims

-Through the development of this FMP, overarching aims were identified that describe the desired outcomes to be achieved through the FMP.
-More detailed management objectives for each reach or that may be required for specific sites are also included on a reach-by-reach basis in Volume 2.
+Through the development of this FMP, overarching aims were identified to describe the desired outcomes to be achieved through the FMP.
+More detailed management objectives for each reach, or that may be required for specific sites, are also included on a reach-by-reach basis in Part 2.

-In identifying the overarching aims of the FMP, inspiration was drawn from a range of different sources, including council policies, mission and purpose statements of organisations involved with the FMP, and the issues and values held by affected communities.
+In identifying the overarching aims of this FMP, inspiration was drawn from a range of different sources, including Council policies, mission and purpose statements of organisations involved with this FMP, and the issues and values held by affected communities

-While the aims have been split into five groups, there exists a complex relationship across the groups and between individual aims.
+While the aims have been split into five groups, a complex relationship exists across the groups and between individual aims.
 No prioritisation is implied by the numbering of the aims, which has been used purely to assist discussion.